 Series · Amazon Bedrock for Production AI · Part 6 of 8 ← Part 5: Multi-step Workflows with Step Functions · Security Guardrails and Observability · Part 7: Cost Optimization on Bedrock →

-Layer 1 — Identity and network perimeter
+Layer 1 — Where the perimeter actually lives

 Denied topics